Rashid-Narikkodan/Learn-Git/README.md

-somthing.... whih is updated by someone , pull it new line another line for fetch data then merge
+somthing.... whih is updated by someone , pull it new line another line for fetch data then merge- one more time